cloudevents/spec/spec.md

 ### property-bucket
 * Type: <Key Value>
 * Description: A list of “key : value” pairs in flat strcuture that specify the properties of the event source.
   The value could be a string or a JSON object.
+There should be no duplication of field in this property-bucket.
   One example usage of the property-field is to correlate multiple events involved with a serverless application.
 * Constraints:
   * MANDATORY
   * MUST be in the format of <key value> pair.